“I grew up in a household of saints and Sinners, each of us swapped roles from day to day. Someday Saint, someday Sinner”. A.Hylton

 And here we are.
 I was bought up in a relatively ‘normal’ family.
 Mum, Dad, older brother and I …the wash belly (A Jamaican term for the last/youngest child).

 My mother started to take me to church consistently from the age of around four.
 My brother and my father did not attend church we were somewhat of a unique setup by church standards.
 My dad was a bus conductor and due to shifts, meant he had to work on Saturdays.
-He would often state that he was not a hypocrite and he had he had to work; therefore church was not an option.
+He would often state that he was not a hypocrite and he had to work; therefore church was not an option.
 His Mother my Grandmother would write him hoping that one day he would get baptised into the faith, he stood by his principles and wouldn’t baptise until he retired.
 He was not half-hearted, it was all or nothing.
 I believe that he did not want unnecessary chatter directed at him due to his choices.

 So here we are.
 Two church members, and two non-members.
 My Mother tried to persuade older my older sibling to church, which he refused.
 If my brother ever attended, it would result in him stretching, yawning or nodding off.
 She soon gave up asking him, for she had me, her very own little person that she could mould and turn into that ‘perfect ‘ little church girl.
 The problem with this is I had her rebellious free-spirited nature, and she knew deep down knew there was no point.